FirstGit178/SoC_Lab_Week6/index.md

 # (Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.)

 ### **Simulation**
-Simulation is used to verify the VGA clock timing generator and colour pattern modules before programming the FPGA.
-The Verilog design is run in a waveform simulator, where the horizontal and vertical sync pulses, pixel coordinates, and colour outputs can be observed to see how they interact over time.
-This allows any timing errors or incorrect colour selection to be identified early, providing visual confirmation that the design follows the expected VGA timing sequence.

-The simulation also demonstrates how the colour pattern logic responds to changing pixel coordinates, for example producing the colour-cycle wash, or row and column based patterns.
-By displaying these signals in the waveform viewer, it would become clear that the modules generate valid RGB values throughout each frame, giving confidence that the design would operate correctly when synthesised.

-Unfortunately, I was running behind with my progress due to missing a couple of labs, to try and save time I skipped straight to full implementation and programmed the board for testing.
-I used the default case to apply colour to any pixel not explicitly driven by the pattern logic, avoiding the need to manually define each region of the background.
-This allowed me to focus on colouring my icon in the centre of the screen.

 # (Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.CHECKED)